Paramesvaravarman II

 Paramesvaravarman II was a Pallava Monarch who reigned from 725 to 731.
 He was slain in battle by the Gangas leaving no heirs to the Pallava throne.

 Reign

 Paramesvaravarman succeeded his father Narasimhavarman II in 725 and reigned till 731.
 During his reign, the Pallava capital Kanchi was attacked by the Chalukyas and their Ganga allies and Paramesvaravarman had to surrender and accept humiliating conditions.
 To avenge this humiliation, Paramesvaravarman subsequently attacked the Gangas but was defeated and killed in battle.
 Ugrodhaya (A neck ornament) was taken from him and the Ganga King assumed the title Permanadi.
 Following Paramesvaravarman's death in 731, the Simhavishnu line of Pallavas became extinct.

 A hero-stone inscription attributed to his reign indicates that he ruled at least for 6 years.

+After that Dantidurga helped Nandivarman successor of Parameswaran II to recover Kanchi by warring against the Chalukyas.